Code-Institute-Submissions/SteveMontgomery55-Public-House-Directory_AprResub/README.md

 1. As a First Time Visitor, I want to see what the app is.

-+ On first loading the app, a welcome message explains the purpose.
++ On first loading the app, it becomes obvious what the app can do.

 2. As a First Time Visitor, I want to see be able to use it easily.